mezoni/peg/README.md

 dart pub global run peg
 ```

-## What is the source code of the generated parser?
+## Source code of the generated parser

 The source code of the generated parser consists of the following parts:
 - Source code of the parser class (generated from grammar rules)